fmcnallyi3/stability/duplicates/README.md

  - Counts and stores the number of duplicates in all root files for a given detector configuration

+`duplicate_submitter.py`
+ - Runs duplicate_correction.py over an entire year of data, submitting to the cluster

 `README.md`
  - this file